alezzandro/postfix-docker/README.md

 I've made this container keeping in mind the basic requirements for running this container in any containers' management system.

 # Environment variables
-The docker container expects only one single env variable:
+The docker container expects only one single env variable:<br>
    *myhostname* (string) the Hostname on which postfix is exposed.

 # TL;DR Description
 I've successfully tested the container in various OpenShift environments, mainly as SMTP server (or with proper customization to the config file, as SMTP Relay server).